 - Take your Member Account Balance in cash, less tax.

 You also have the option of a combination of options (2) and (3) under certain circumstances:

 - Part cash/part transfer is allowed if you elect to transfer your Member Account Balance to an approved retirement annuity fund or to your new employer’s pension or provident fund.

 - Part cash/part transfer is allowed, if you elect to transfer your Member Account Balance to a preservation fund, provided the cash portion is only to be used to settle any prior claim deduction in terms of Section 37D of the Pension Funds Act and/or to settle a divorce liability in terms of the Divorce Amendment Act, 1989.
 Please refer to the section below for further information regarding prior claims.
 You may not receive the tax-free amount in cash prior to transferring your benefit to a preservation fund.

 Members should contact a financial advisor if they require assistance in deciding which option to choose.
-See the table at the bottom of this webpage for a comprehensive comparison of your options.

 Please note: If a member transfers their Member Account Balance on exit from OMEGS to their new Employer’s pension fund, a retirement annuity or to a preservation fund, their total benefit on exit from OMEGS will be transferred tax-free.
 However, if they transfer their Member Account Balance to their new employer’s provident fund, the benefit will be taxable prior to transfer.